stavrosandres44/YouTube-Simplificator/README.md

 # What's YouTube simplificator?
-YouTube simplificator is a Chrome Extension that executes on (youtube.com) it deletes useless UI elements to simplify the interface.
+YouTube simplificator is a Chrome Extension that executes on (youtube.com) to delete HTML classes and simplify the interface

 # How does it work?
 YouTube simplificator works by having a mutation observer and node vigillance